guenther-alka/cs-stream/README.md

 Part of [napp-it cs web-gui](https://www.napp-it.org) -- used by job-replicate and job-filesync for encrypted ZFS replication and rclone-over-SFTP folder sync between members.

-Renamed from "zstream" as of v2.0.0 (avoids clashing with the unrelated OpenZFS tool of the same name) -- functionally identical to zstream v1.3.3, same wire protocol and CLI.

 ## Status

 **v2.1.0.** `listen`/`send` (ZFS replication) and `tunnel-listen`/`tunnel-send`